-To help keep traffic seperated, air traffic controllers can seperate aircraft using different altitudes.
+To help keep traffic separated, air traffic controllers can separate aircraft using different altitudes.
 Aircraft flying below 29,000 feet should have a vertical separation of 1,000 feet and above this separation increases to 2,000 feet.

 The weather has a significant impact on flying.
 To avoid weather anomalies, commercial passenger jets normally cruise above the Troposphere, to avoid any weather events like rain, snow, and thunderstorms as they are generally concentrated below.